-- 17.1 Research with domestically abused women developed understanding about suicidality using a 'cry of pain' hypothesis.
+- 8.1 Research with domestically abused women developed understanding about suicidality using a 'cry of pain' hypothesis.
 Their hypothesis is that "suicidal acts (completed or not) are understood as a cry of pain, rather than a cry for help, with suicide more likely where feelings of defeat and entrapment exist alongside beliefs that neither rescue nor escape are possible".
-(K) - 17.2 Gill's response to the safeguarding officer in 2017 "that she needed drugs more than ending the relationship." may be reflective of her feeling of defeat and that neither rescue nor escape were possible.
-It also adds focus to the issues of intersectionality's converging patterns of disadvantage and incidents of self-harm Gill endured and the lack of agency action or assessment over these matters. - 17.3 The Panel had no evidence about the impact that Francis release from prison so soon after the conclusion of the criminal trial had upon Gill's mental health and subsequent decision to take her own life.
-From the responses to her substance misuse support workers, explaining her desire to have no further contact with Francis, the Panel can only speculate that this may have caused her some distress.
-Due to the length of sentence Francis received Gill would not have been informed of Francis release from custody however, the five years restraining order imposed as part of his sentence for assaulting Gill which may have afforded Gill some reassurance and protection remained in place at the time that Gill encountered Francis on the night of her death.

-- 17.4 The trauma that Gill had endured was never investigated or supported and agencies would have found providing support to overcome the impact of trauma and abuse that Gill had suffered challenging, due to a lack of resources.
+(H) - 8.2 Gill's response to the safeguarding officer in 2017 "that she needed drugs more than ending the relationship." may be reflective of her feeling of defeat and that neither rescue nor escape were possible.
+It also adds focus to the issues of intersectionality's converging patterns of disadvantage and incidents of self-harm Gill endured and the lack of agency action or assessment over these matters. - 8.3 The trauma that Gill had endured was never investigated or supported and agencies would have been challenged, due to a lack of resources, to provide the support Gill required to overcome the impact of trauma and abuse that she had suffered.
 There were inadequate levels of action planning at MARAC, combined with a lack of resources within agencies MARAC tasked with supporting Gill.
-Gill's complex lifestyle, the pattern of disadvantage, and agencies labelling Gill's mental health needs as a substance misuse problem only, are symptomatic of the challenges a victim of domestic abuse who had complex needs faced at that time. - 17.5 The Panel can only speculate on this but the result of being subjected to such emotional and physical abuse from Francis within eight days of his release from custody may have led Gill to conclude that there was only one means of escape left open to her when she took her own life. - 17.6 The Panel could not find evidence to show that the risk that Gill may take her own life had ever been considered and although "the role of traumatic experiences, such as domestic abuse and other forms of violence against women and girls is recognised as a precursor to suicide within national and international suicide strategies" (L) specific mention is not made of domestic violence or other forms of violence against women and girls within the St Helens Suicide Prevention Strategy.
+Gill's complex lifestyle, the pattern of disadvantage, and agencies labelling Gill's mental health needs as a substance misuse problem only, are symptomatic of the challenges a victim of domestic abuse who had complex needs faced at that time.

+- 8.4 The Panel can only speculate on this but the result of being subjected to such emotional and physical abuse from Francis within eight days of his release from custody may have led Gill to conclude that there was only one means of escape left open to her when she took her own life. - 8.5 The Panel could not find evidence to show that the risk that Gill may commit suicide had ever been considered and although "the role of traumatic experiences, such as domestic abuse and other forms of violence against women and girls is recognised as a precursor to suicide within national and international suicide strategies" (I) specific mention is not made of domestic violence or other forms of violence against women and girls within the St Helens Suicide Prevention Strategy.
 At the time of Gill's death unlike within the DASH risk assessment, no question was included regarding a victim's suicidality within the MeRIT risk assessment used by all agencies in St Helens.
-This omission has now been corrected, and the MeRIT risk assessment form amended to include questions to the victim "Has the victim recently had any suicidal thoughts or previously attempted suicide or self-harm."
+This omission has now been corrected, and the MeRIT risk assessment form amended to include questions to the victim "Has the victim recently had any suicidal thoughts or previously attempted suicide or self-harm." - 8.6 As a result of this Review and other DHR's recently completed within St Helens several positive changes have been made to practice should clients present with the complexities Gill faced in the future.
+Whilst those changes have already been listed there are several further recommendations based upon the learning taken from this Review which the Panel have made.

-18.Lessons Learnt.
+9.Lessons Learnt.